 It seems hard to believe that the earth is flat.
 It would require a huge, global conspiracy.
 And while it must feel uncommonly good to find yourself smarter than most people for seeing through it, we here at the codex think it’s time that Flat Earth is proven!

 To that end we propose experiments to prove that the earth is flat.
 We will offer a bounty of $10,000, to anyone who can provide proof that the earth is flat.
-We’ll accept any number of proof, and provide below two experiments where you and the Codex will participate in an effort to prove that the earth is flat.
-We will take up the position that it is not, and invite the challenger to prove it is.
+We’ll accept any number of proofs, and provide a few suggestions where you and the Codex will participate in an effort to prove that the earth is flat.
+We will take up the position that it is not, and invite the challenger to prove that it is.

 Experiment One: Reproduce Eratosthenes*

 (*Note: There are flat earth models which would generate a false positive for roundness on this experiment–such as if the sun were very close to the earth.
-If yours is such a model, we recommend choosing another experiment).
+We believe we’ve found a solution for this, and can modify this experiment to produce accurate results even for a close sun).

 The first: the opposition will choose two cities.
 They must both be in North America (Canada included, Mexico not).
 They must be a minimum of 800 miles apart from each other.
 They must be directly north/south of each other, no more than a couple of miles east west of each-other.